awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_Overview.md

 A *permissions policy* describes who has access to what\.
 The following section explains the available options for creating permissions policies\.

 **Note**
 This section discusses using IAM in the context of AWS Directory Service\.
 It doesn't provide detailed information about the IAM service\.
 For complete IAM documentation, see [What Is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
-For information about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+For information about IAM policy syntax and descriptions, see [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM polices\) and policies attached to a resource are referred to as *resource\-based* policies\.
 AWS Directory Service supports only identity\-based policies \(IAM policies\)\.